Best viewed on Internet Explorer

 Male Bighorn Sheep

-Can the Book of Mormon's setting be determined from things present and published, in the Prophet Joseph Smith's own country?
-The answer is a definite yes!
+Can the Book of Mormon’s setting be determined from things present and published, in the Prophet Joseph Smith’s time and country?
+Absolutely!

-In the comprehensive table below, yellow indicates a match between Book of Mormon elements on the left and important categories to the right.
+In the comprehensive table below, yellow indicates a match between Book of Mormon elements on the left and important categories on the right.
 Lighter yellow indicates a possible correlation.
+Emphasis has been placed on significant elements which appear in the Book of Mormon's New World setting.
+A selection of elements that only appear in Book of Mormon quotations of Old World scripture is also included.

-In the right most column three important works from the "Mound-builder" genre are cited.
-This is the same genre or literary category in which the Book of Mormon is classed by mainstream American History and Literature specialists.
-The three works are:
+In the right most column, works from the "Mound-builder" genre are cited.
+This is the literary category in which the Book of Mormon (1830) is classed by mainstream American History and Literature authorities (see for instance Robert Silverberg, The Mound Builders, Roger G. Kennedy, Hidden Cities - The Discovery and Loss of Ancient North American Civilization, and Thomas S. Garlinghouse, "Revisiting The Mound-Builder Controversy").
+Three works frequently cited from this genre are:

 Cornelius Matthews' Behemoth: A Legend of the Mound-Builders (1839).
 Abbreviated B followed by page number; with artifact notes (B Notes) followed by page number.
 Behemoth is the story of a hero - a sort of American Beowulf, who confronts a monstrous Mastodon.
 Matthews purports to support his fictional narrative with physical evidence.

-The Book of Mormon's New World setting is separate from the Old World scripture it contains, but includes the Savior's sermons tailored to the Nephites.
+The Book of Mormon's New World setting is separate from the Old World scripture it contains, but includes the Savior's sermons tailored to the mound building Nephites.

-Camels (comparable to llamas) are "unclean" according to Mosaic Law and are not fit for eating or for sacrifice.
-(Deuteronomy 14:7) Camels are not identified in the Book of Mormon.
+Camels (as also llamas) are "unclean" according to the Law of Moses and are not fit for Israelites to eat or sacrifice.
+(Deuteronomy 14:7) Neither camels or llamas are identified in the Book of Mormon.
 Of course, not every Promise Land element is found in scripture, but it is reasonable to expect the mention of a few things unique to the scriptural setting.

-Though the dignified language of the King James Bible is familiar to many, some KJV terminology appearing in the Book of Mormon is imperfect.
-Even so, the biblical terminology can actually serve as a scholarly key.
-The gentile translation is readily traced back to more perfect Old World terminology: Thus the familiar but unoriginal "Red Sea" is understood to actually be "reed sea", "steel" is actually a form of hardened copper, "brass" may describe a copper alloy like bronze, and "silk" can mean a fine fabric made from plant fiber etc.
+The dignified language of the King James Bible is familiar to many, but some KJV terminology appearing in the Book of Mormon is imperfect.
+The biblical terminology, however, can actually serve as a scholarly key.
+The Gentile translation is readily traced back to more perfect Old World terminology: Thus the familiar but unoriginal "Red Sea" is understood to actually be "reed sea", "steel" is actually a form of hardened copper, "brass" may describe a copper alloy like bronze, and "silk" can mean a fine fabric made from plant fiber, etc.

-Some of the elements compared in the table below are trivial.
+Some of the scriptural elements compared in the table below are trivial.
 Others are not.
-Despite various artistic portrayals and apologies, there is not one element from the Book of Mormon's New World setting that uniquely points to Central or South America!
-There are several elements that uniquely match Joseph Smith's own country and the mysterious mound builders of North America.
+Despite popular depictions and apologetics, there is not one element from the Book of Mormon's New World setting that uniquely points to Central or South America!
+There are several elements that uniquely match Joseph Smith's own country and the mysterious mound builders of temperate North America.

-The comprehensive comparison demonstrates that mainstream academia is right to place the literary setting for the Book of Mormon in the "Mound-builder" genre.
-With the Book of Mormon's literary setting established, legitimate archaeological investigations can begin.
+The comprehensive comparison below demonstrates that mainstream academia is right to place the Book of Mormon in the "Mound-builder" genre.
+Only when the Book of Mormon's literary setting is correctly identified, can legitimate archaeological research into the book's historicity commence.

-The table relies on the CD ROM resource edition of LDS Scriptures.
-It is hoped that this analysis in table form, will help the Book of Mormon student better recognize the genuine, albeit general whereabouts of the covenant "land of liberty" -
+The table below makes use of the resource edition of LDS Scripture.
+It is hoped that this analysis in table form, will help the Book of Mormon student better recognize the genuine whereabouts of the Book of Mormon covenant "land of liberty" -

-a choice land, whose identity and “decrees of God” were not intended to be a mystery to its inhabitants.
+a choice land, whose identity and “decrees of God” are not hid from those who heed the book.
 (Ether 2:10-12)

 Female Bighorn